 Vaadin users value their own productivity

 This, if anything, is a self-fulfilling prophecy.
-We have made architectural choices, such as storing the whole component tree in the server-side session with the Flow framework, that put developer productivity ahead of other important concerns, such as performance and scalability.
+We have made architectural choices, such as storing the whole component tree in the server-side session with the Flow full-stack Java framework, that put developer productivity ahead of other important concerns, such as performance and scalability.
 By making those choices, we are also attracting the types of developers who are in a situation where productivity is essential.

 One typical example of this is a business application used by the employees of an entire company or their B2B customers.
 In either case, the number of users is most likely counted in hundreds or thousands, rather than the millions or even billions that might be the case with web apps aimed at consumers.
 At the same time, these applications have lots of complex business processes to support, and lots of data, such as orders or patient records, that it is natural to browse in a Grid and edit in a traditional form.

 Figure 4: Which of the following is the most important for you?

 Collaborative features in Vaadin apps have a bright future

 While slightly more than a third of respondents replied that they don’t have plans to include Collaboration Engine in their projects, mostly because they didn’t see a use case or need for it, about 40% have some plans to try it out or are already using it.
 This shows the growing importance of collaborative experiences for users in business applications, which are only now catching up with consumer apps.